What the name "Alphabet" means for Google

 Everyone wants a great name for their business

-The problem is that naturally most managers want their company's name to lend it a certain meaning, symbolism, or simply grandeur.
+The problem is that naturally, most managers want their company's name to lend it a certain meaning, symbolism, or simply grandeur.
 And that's easiest with a well-known word that symbolizes something special.
 These days one generally has to get a little more creative when it comes to choosing a name, at least if one isn't a large corporation with the corresponding financial reserves and a huge legal department.

 Solutions to the name dilemma

-One way to avoid straying too far from real words is to combine two (or more) real words together.
+One way to avoid straying too far from real words brand naming is to combine two (or more) real words together.
 You could include letters, colors, proper nouns, adjectives, or verbs.
 As that can become confusing, though, it's sometimes a good idea to choose a word that doesn't mean much on its own.
 "Semicolon," mentioned above, would be one example.
 But even here, others have often had the same idea.
 Thus it's best to look at entirely different words - sometimes words that don't seem to describe anything at all - to find words that haven't yet taken on much significance.
 One good example is "Twitter," which a few years ago only meant a sort of excited chirping and is now one of the most famous trademarks in the world.

 The third naming strategy is to slightly modify the word you've already chosen.
 In the case of "Alphabet," for example, you could use "Alphabey," "Alphabot," or "Alvabet."
-This would be a step towards a more made-up name, and a way to find a unique name that would still not be totally unintelligible.
+This would be a step towards a more made-up name and a way to find a unique name that would still not be totally unintelligible.
 It's possible, however, to add, subtract, or switch around the letters so much that the original word is impossible to recognize.
-In that case the name will have to be clarified later, possibly through advertising, once the company is known.
+In that case, the name will have to be clarified later, possibly through advertising, once the company is known.

-A name always has to be checked out
+A name always has to be checked

 Even when a particular name is created, there's still work to be done.
 Even a fantasy name or a modified word is guaranteed to be the name of something somewhere.
 If not identical, then in a similar form.
-And as even similar names can be confusing - and thus incur legal liabilities - precise legal trademark research is required.
+And as even similar names can be confused - and thus incur legal liabilities - precise legal trademark research is required.